Controllers

 public $timestamps = false;

-// Here you need to add fillable fields to prevent unsafe fields from being passed from the frontend
+// Add fillable fields here to prevent unsafe fields from being passed from the frontend

 protected $fillable = ['name', 'age'];